datatrigger/datatrigger/content/post/shiny_clt.md

 ![Vincent's Galton Board](/res/shiny_clt/galton_board_1.resized.jpg)

-It is named after the polymath of genius [Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton), well-known for coming wit the term *regression*.
+It is named after the polymath of genius [Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton), well-known for coming with the statistical term *regression*.
 I bought it after watching [Vsauce's video](https://youtu.be/UCmPmkHqHXk) on the subject.
 It is a great illustration of the central limit theorem because it shows how a binomial distribution --- as the sum of Bernoulli variables --- approximates a normal distribution when the number of trials $n$ is large enough.
-Here is a totally unnecessary additional picture of my Galton Board:

 ![Vincent's Galton Board](/res/shiny_clt/galton_board_2.resized.jpg)